Advertisement

 Some common short-term consequences include:

-• Loss of attendance-based incentives
+• Loss of rewards depending on attendance

 Long-Term Impact